-The interaction of two dark solitons is illustrated in Fig. 3.
+The interaction of two dark solitons is illustrated on Fig. 2.

-4 Conclusions
+6 Conclusions

-In this paper we demonstrated firstly, how to obtain peakon solutions of the Qiao equation and secondly how the spectral problem for the Qiao equation can be reduced to the one for the standard Schrödinger operator.
-Hence the soliton solutions ('dark' solitons) can be obtained in a straightforward manner.
+In this paper we demonstrated how the spectral problem for the Qiao's hierarchy can be reduced to the one for the standard Schrödinger operator and hence the soliton solutions ('dark' solitons) can be obtained in a straightforward manner.
 This necessitates constant boundary conditions for the solution and also a restriction on the discrete eigenvalues $0 < \kappa_n < m_0^{-1}$.
 It is interesting what happens to the solutions if this condition is violated.
 Based on the similarity with Camassa-Holm equation it is likely that there are breaking waves present in this case.
-Moreover, the equation (1) has a conservation law in the form $X_x(x,t)m(X,t)=m(x,0)$ where X is the solution of
+Moreover, the equation (1) has a conservation law in the form where X is the solution of

+$$X_x(x,t)m(X,t) = m(x,0)$$